thafran/dysis/client/README.md

-# Dysis Client
+# Reddit Insights Client
-### The extension for order in general and natural justice in online communities.

-This is the frontend of the Dysis App and has been implemented as a Google Chrome Extension with Manifest Version 3.
+This is the frontend of the Reddit Insights App and has been implemented as a Google Chrome Extension with Manifest Version 3.

 ## Purpose